Austerity to snuff out Ryanair's profit growth run

 “If we were guiding a blue sky scenario with rising fares into next winter, we would be nuts,” he said.

-Net profit reached 503 million euros ($640 million) for the year to March, up 25 percent and compared with a forecast of 491 million in a Thomson Reuters I/B/E/S poll.
+Net profit reached 503 million euros for the year to March, up 25 percent and compared with a forecast of 491 million in a Thomson Reuters I/B/E/S poll.

 The airline said worsening economic conditions in Europe and stubbornly high fuel costs would cut its profit to between 400 million and 440 million euros in 2013, making it the first year since 2009 that profit has fallen.